top of page

 Eligibility Criteria for B.Sc LL.B Admission

-If you believe you have the right skills and passion for pursuing a B.Sc LL.B course, the next step is understanding the admission process.
+If you think you have the right aptitude and enthusiasm to take up a B.Sc LL.B course, it is time to learn about the admission process.

-Most reputed law colleges offer B.Sc LL.B admission based on the rank or score obtained in law entrance exams conducted at the institute, state, or national level.
-Some institutions also consider a combination of entrance exam scores and marks from the qualifying examination (10+2) to prepare a merit list for admission.
+Most prestigious law colleges conduct B.Sc LL.B admissions based on the rank or score obtained through law entrance examinations held at the institute, state, or national levels.
+In some colleges, institutions may create a merit list for admission purposes based on a combination of entrance exam scores and qualifying examination (10+2) marks.

 B.Sc LL.B Admission Process